OpenEvalProject/evals/manuscripts/elife-20105/v4/manuscript.md

 The sequence of the FG loop in Syk resembles that of ZAP-70 but contains one glycine residue that is important for autophosphorylation in Lck (Gly 443 in Lck, Gly 575 in Syk, and Lys 542 in ZAP-70).
 Mutation of the FG loop sequence of Syk to that of ZAP-70 (RGMK-to-KKMK) decreased Syk activation loop autophosphorylation and also decreased the ability of Syk to phosphorylate TCRζ and LAT (Figure 10C and Figure 10—figure supplement 1).
 These mutations also made Syk more dependent on activation by Lck.
 Mutation of the FG loop sequence of ZAP-70 to that of Syk (KKMK-to-RGMK) did not result in robust autophosphorylation, presumably because Arg 514 in ZAP-70, which is a tyrosine in Syk, inhibits formation of the enzyme-substrate complex (Figure 9C).
 Similar to Syk, however, this ZAP-70 mutant could phosphorylate both LAT and TCRζ.
 These cell-based data are consistent with the ability of Syk to facilitate T cell receptor signaling in the absence of Lck (Chu et al., 1996; Williams et al., 1998).

-## ZAP-70 and its substrates have unique sequence features
+### ZAP-70 and its substrates have unique sequence features

 We asked if the specificity-defining sequence features of ZAP-70, LAT, and SLP-76 are unique among tyrosine kinases and their substrates.
-To address this question, we analyzed a curated list of experimentally-determined substrates for human tyrosine kinases from the PhosphoSitePlus database (
+To address this question, we analyzed a curated list of experimentally-determined substrates for human tyrosine kinases from the PhosphoSitePlus database (Hornbeck et al., 2015).
+This dataset comprises roughly 1100 phosphosites for approximately 100 tyrosine kinases.
+We binned these sequences based on the net charge of the sequence surrounding the tyrosine and the identity of the −1 position with respect to the phosphosite, two key determinants of ZAP-70 specificity.
+On average, tyrosine kinase substrates have a near-neutral net charge in proximity to the phospho-acceptor tyrosine, and the residues at the −1 position segregate into three groups: bulky-hydrophobic, polar-neutral, and negatively-charged (Figure 11A).
+Lck substrates, such as the T cell receptor ITAM phosphosites, fall into each of these major categories and are thus representative of typical tyrosine kinase substrates.
+LAT and SLP-76 phosphosites, however, are distinctive in having both a −1 acidic residue and a substantially negative net charge.
+Both of these features are conserved in LAT sequences across different vertebrates (Figure 11B).

 ![Figure 11.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig11-v4.jpg)

 **Figure 11.:** (A) Analysis of net charge and −1 residue distributions for 1100 tyrosine kinase substrates from the PhosphoSite Plus database (Hornbeck et al., 2015).
 Analyzed sequences span seven residues on either side of the phospho-acceptor tyrosine.
 Data are represented as a contour plot, which depicts the prevalence of phosphosites in the database with particular combinations of −1 residue identity and net charge.
 Darker regions of the contour plot indicate that more sequences have that particular combination of properties.
 (B) Sequence logos showing the conservation around five LAT tyrosines in 59 species from fish to mammals.
 (C) Conservation of lysine and arginine residues important for ZAP-70 substrate recognition.
 The top panel displays a sequence logo showing a lack of conservation at many of these positions in human non-receptor tyrosine kinases (NRTKs).
 The bottom panel displays high conservation at these positions between ZAP-70 orthologs from fish to mammals.
-(D) Distribution of net charge for the kinase domains of all 32 human non-receptor tyrosine kinases.DOI: http://dx.doi.org/10.7554/eLife.20105.035
+(D) Distribution of net charge for the kinase domains of all 32 human non-receptor tyrosine kinases.

 ZAP-70 accommodates the unique features of LAT and SLP-76 by using a positively-charged region on its kinase domain to engage substrates.
 We assessed sequence conservation in this region and found that all of the lysine and arginine residues are conserved in ZAP-70 orthologs from fish to mammals.
 Most of these residues are not conserved in other human non-receptor tyrosine kinases (Figure 11C).
 The predicted isoelectric point of the ZAP-70 kinase domain is ~9, and it has a net charge of +7.
 There are three other human non-receptor tyrosine kinase domains (Fer, Tnk1, and Ctk) that have similar net charge (Figure 11D), but the positively-charged residues in these kinases do not cluster near the substrate binding region.
 Thus, the degree and placement of positive charge on its kinase domain makes ZAP-70 an outlier among tyrosine kinases.

-## Concluding remarks
+### Concluding remarks

 Our results provide a molecular explanation for the order of initial phosphorylation events during T cell receptor signaling.
 This sequence of events is largely dictated by the substrate specificities of the ZAP-70 and Lck kinase domains, which we have defined using a high-throughput assay to measure phosphorylation levels for hundreds of mutant peptides based on natural substrates of these kinases.
 Unlike Lck, and probably most other tyrosine kinases, ZAP-70 preferentially phosphorylates substrates that are enriched in negatively-charged residues, depleted of positively-charged residues, and have an aspartate at the −1 position relative to the phospho-acceptor tyrosine.
 These features are characteristic of the targets of ZAP-70 in LAT and SLP-76.
-In accommodating LAT and SLP-76, ZAP-70 not only became a highly specialized kinase but also lost the ability to activate itself by
+In accommodating LAT and SLP-76, ZAP-70 not only became a highly specialized kinase but also lost the ability to activate itself by trans-autophosphorylation.
+This coupling between substrate recognition and autophosphorylation in ZAP-70, along with the electrostatic features of LAT and SLP-76, insulate these proteins from undesirable cross-talk with other signaling molecules (Figure 12).

 ![Figure 12.](https://cdn.elifesciences.org/articles/20105/elife-20105-fig12-v4.jpg)

 **Figure 12.:** Many tyrosine kinases, such as Lck, c-Src, and Itk, can activate themselves through trans-autophosphorylation of their activation loops (bottom panel, left side).
 These kinases can efficiently phosphorylate typical tyrosine kinase substrates, which have a near-neutral net charge (bottom panel, right side).
 ZAP-70 activation requires phosphorylation of its activation loop by Lck (top left panel).
 Once activated, ZAP-70 exclusively phosphorylates LAT and SLP-76, but not typical tyrosine kinase substrates, and LAT and SLP-76 cannot be phosphorylated by kinases like Lck, c-Src, and Itk (top right panel).
-Thus, ZAP-70 and its substrates are insulated from other proteins in the T cell receptor signaling pathway.DOI: http://dx.doi.org/10.7554/eLife.20105.036
+Thus, ZAP-70 and its substrates are insulated from other proteins in the T cell receptor signaling pathway.

 A critical aspect of this electrostatic selection mechanism is that it provides stringent control over kinase-substrate interactions without restricting the diversity of downstream signals.
 The evolution of ZAP-70 substrates has led to the incorporation of substantial negative charge both upstream and downstream of their phospho-acceptor tyrosines.
 The resulting electrostatic selection is sufficiently discriminatory to ensure exclusive phosphorylation of these sites in LAT and SLP-76 by ZAP-70, while allowing each of these phosphosites to have unique functional properties.
 Not only can each phosphosite on LAT and SLP-76 bind to distinct SH2 domain-containing proteins (Houtman et al., 2004), but the rate of phosphorylation at these sites can also be tuned without compromising kinase specificity, as described earlier for LAT Tyr 132.